Growth Hormone Deficiency (GHD)

 Why does it occur?

-The exact reason for most occurances of GHD is not known, therefore they are known as an idiopathic conditions.
-It is not inherited and can either be present at birth or develop later in childhood.
+The exact reason for most occurrences of GHD is not known, therefore it is known as an idiopathic condition.
+GHD can be present at birth or develop later.
+Rarely, some types of GHD are inherited.

 How is GHD diagnosed?

-The diagnosis is confirmed by measuring the level of growth hormone production in response to a stimulation test, which generally requires a morning in hospital.
+If GHD is suspected the diagnosis is confirmed by measuring the level of growth hormone production in response to a stimulation test, which generally requires spending a few hours in hospital.

 Signs and symptoms

-GHD does not affect intrauterine growth, at least not to an extent measurable by birth weight or length, but usually from around the age of two or occasionally from birth, growth is slower than normal.
+GHD does not affect intrauterine growth, but usually from around the age of two, or occasionally from birth, growth is slower than normal.

-A child with GHD will have short stature and look young for their age, however the body will be in proportion and they will have normal facial features and intelligence.
-However, prior to treatment children with GHD may be overweight as the growth hormone also controls the level of fat under the skin.
+A child with GHD will have short stature and look young for their age.
+However, their body will be in proportion and they will have normal facial features and intelligence.
+Prior to treatment children with GHD may be overweight as growth hormone also helps to reduce the amount of fat stored in the body.

 Treatment and support

-GHD is treated with a daily injection of growth hormone that replaces the hormone the body is failing to produce.
-During treatment it is important that height is monitored regularly and sometimes a bone scan and brain scan might be done.
-There are usually no side-effects but it is important to report any should they occur.
-For most children this treatment will result in the child reaching expected height.
+GHD is treated with a daily, or sometimes weekly, injection of growth hormone that replaces the hormone the body is failing to produce.
+During treatment it is important that height is monitored regularly and children will usually have blood tests and a bone age x-ray done once a year.

 Please consider contacting our nurse led Support Line for support and advice.